Crossing Paths with Wildlife Image

 • Make yourself look big!
 Put your hands over your head or pull your jacket up over your head.
 Look as big as you can so the animal knows that you are too tough to mess with.

-• Announce firmly “Leave me Alone!”
-This lets the animal know you are a person and it lets people around you know that you may be in trouble.
+• Announce firmly, “Leave me Alone!”
+This lets the animal know you are a person, and it lets people around you know that you may be in trouble.

 • Retreat by backing away slowly.
-Do not turn your back
+Do not turn your back to the animal.

 • Tell an adult about your encounter.